 The right to privacy is expressed in the California Constitution.
 The University of California similarly values privacy.
 Under the UC Statement of Privacy Values & Privacy Principles, privacy consists of (1) the individual’s ability to conduct activities without concern of or actual observation and (2) the appropriate protection, use, and release of information about individuals.

-Learn more about Privacy on Data Privacy Day:
+To learn more about Data Privacy Day, visit:

 The UC Riverside privacy goals are derived from the UC Privacy Principles and include: